 - Honest and upfront about potential flaws (conformation, attitude, hooves, etc.) or potential incompatibilities of particular goats in their herd

-- Inform buyers of packgoat resources, including NAPgA membership
+- Inform buyers of NAPgA membership and benefits

 - Maintain a professional and courteous attitude toward other breeders, other goat breeds, etc. even if these are not packgoat-specific breeders or if goats are not specially bred as packgoats

-- Provide a written contract for sale disclosing all terms of the purchase agreement: goat name, description, identification, deposit, price, refund policy, pick-up timeframe, etc.
+- Provide a written contract for sale disclosing all terms of the purchase agreement: goat name, description, DOB, permanent identification information, deposit, price, refund policy, pick-up timeframe, health records for the goat sold, etc.